ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _The Sydney Morning Herald (NSW : 1842 - 1954)_

 #### 1862-07-04 &middot; Sydney, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-The
-correspondent of the Cincinnati Gazette,
-writing from the Cumberland River, gives
-a humorous ac-count of a colloquy with a
-philosophic African.
-He say s -&quot; I
-noticed upon the hurricane deck to day
-an elderly darkey, with a philosophical
-andretioBpectivc cast of countenance,
-squatted upon ins bundle, toast-ing
-himself agninbt the chimney, ind
-apparently plunged into a state of
-profound meditation Find-ing -upon
-inquiry that he belonged to the 9th
-Illinois, one of the most gallantly
-behaved and heavy losing regiments at
-the lort Donnelson battle, and part of
-which was aboard, I began to interrogate
 him on the subisct His philosophy was so
 much va. the Talstsffian vein, that 1
 will give his views in his own words, as